matrix-hacks/matrix-puppet-signal/README.md

 Launch the bridge with ```node index.js```.

 Restart your HS.

+## register/link with your signal mobile app

+Before the bridge can communicate over the Signal network, you need to link it with your phone.
+Open up your Signal app and go to Settings and then Linked Devices.
+You should see your camera preview open up.

+In the terminal where you ran `node` you should see a giant QR code.
+Scan that with Signal.
+If you get an error, restart the node process so that you can try with a different QR (it may have expired).
+Once you've done that, the bridge will connect to the Signal network normally.

+If you ever need to unlink it and cleanup the data and keys, run `make clean`.
+Make sure to delete the linked device from the Signal mobile app as well.

 # TODO
 * Be able to originate conversations from the Matrix side.